 Philodendron doesn’t need exceptional care as long as you follow a reasonable amount of effort to keep the plant healthy.

 The use of the right soil with proper aeration and airflow to the root prevents the growth of fungi that should keep the plant healthy and stable.

 Don’t place it directly in the sunlight, but make sure that it gets full sunlight.
 So, put it around the windows at the corner where the Philodendron can bask in the sunshine without getting burned by the scorching heat.

 However, you have to take some additional care if you want leaves to remain variegated with pink color.
 You have to maintain the proper balance between the variegated and non-variegated leaves.

-As explained earlier, the variegated leaves don't contain much chlorophyll that is needed for the plant to produce food from the sunlight.
-The chlorophyll in the leaves gives it the green color.
+As explained earlier, the variegated leaves don’t contain much chlorophyll that is needed for the plant to produce food from the sunlight.
+The chlorophyll in the leaves gives it a green color.